Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/calls_to_IEBCOPY_ADRDSSU_utilities.md

 title: "Calls to z/OS utilities from Transfer CFT"
 linkTitle: "Calls to z/OS utilities IEBCOPY and ADRDSSU"
 weight: 320
---- The Z/OS utility call function enables you to transfer files that are not directly readable by Transfer CFT.
+---The Z/OS utility call function enables you to transfer files that are not directly readable by Transfer CFT.
 The IEBCOPY and ADRDSSU utilities are supported.
 The following sections describe this operating mode.

 ## Common rules for utility calls